 "US high school students are taking tougher classes, receiving better grades, and, apparently, learning less than their counterparts of 15 years ago." - The Boston Globe (Feb 2007)

 "In their painstaking research project Adey and his colleague, psychology professor Michael Shayer, compared the results of today’s children with those of children who took exactly the same test in the mid-1990s and also 30 years ago.
-While most exams have changed (been made easier, if you listen to the critics) this one is the same as it was in 1976 when pupils first chewed their pencils over the problems...The intelligence of 11-year-olds has fallen by three years’ worth in the past two decades.“ - The Times (Jan 2006) More on the same study - The Guardian (Jan 2006)
+While most exams have changed (been made easier, if you listen to the critics) this one is the same as it was in 1976 when pupils first chewed their pencils over the problems...The intelligence of 11-year-olds has fallen by three years’ worth in the past two decades.” - The Times (Jan 2006) and The Guardian (Jan 2006)

 "Mystery of the Declining SATs" - Marie Winn